 My PhD focused on Tokyo’s post-war urban economic history, and how the city can be regarded a trailblazer for other Asian metropolises.
-I am publishing the insights of my thesis in various peer-reviewed journals, including Social Science Japan Journal and International Journal for Sustainable Urban Development; with hopefully more to come, including a monograph.
+I have published the insights of my thesis in four peer-reviewed journals, including one on the “Tokyo model” in Cities.
+Please see my ResearchGate page for a full list.

-My other research thread is Myanmar, primarily Yangon.
+My other research thread is architectural history.
 I am one of the authors of Architectural Guide Yangon (DOM publishers, 2015).
-We are hoping to wrap up a second edition sometime in 2022, although COVID-19 and the ongoing political crisis will make on-site research challenging to say the least.
-I would also like to one day write a book about Benjamin Polk and Raglan Squire’s work in Yangon and on the Indian subcontinent.
+We were hoping to wrap up a second edition sometime in 2022, but COVID-19 and the ongoing political crisis have made on-site research virtually impossible.
+I have also continued my research about Benjamin Polk and Raglan Squire’s work in Yangon and on the Indian subcontinent.